-You are currently viewing Top Dressing for Succulents ~ Why Use It?
+You are currently viewing Succulent Top Dressing ~ What Is It & Why Use It?

-Top Dressing for Succulents ~ Why Use It?
+Succulent Top Dressing ~ What Is It & Why Use It?

 Have you ever wondered why so many succulent arrangements have a layer of decorative pebbles on top?
 Have you heard people talking about top dressing for succulents and wondered what it is or what it’s used for?
-Using a layer of pebbles for succulents is more than just fashion — the pebbles serve several purposes.
-Read on to learn all about top dressing and why you should use it for your succulents.
+Adding a layer of pebbles on top of succulent soil is more than just fashion — the pebbles serve several purposes.
+Read on to learn all about succulent pebbles and why you should use them!

 succulent top dressing - echeveria perle von nurnberg shown with tan rock

 Top dressing is used throughout gardening and agriculture.
-Generally, a top dressing is a fine, even layer of rich soil, compost, manure or worm castings applied on top of the soil of a garden bed, lawn or field just before planting.
+Generally, a top dressing is a fine, even layer of rich soil, compost, manure, or worm castings applied on top of the soil of a garden bed, lawn, or field just before planting.
 It is then tilled into the soil, ready to receive the seeds or plants.
-A top dressing for succulents is a layer of inorganic matter like pebbles, gravel, crushed rock or crushed seashells applied in an even layer over the top of the soil after the plants are in place.
-A succulent’s top dressing completely covers the soil to a depth of about a 1/3 inch, and is left in place.
+A top dressing for succulents is a layer of inorganic matter like pebbles, gravel, crushed rock, or crushed seashells applied in an even layer over the top of the soil after the plants are in place.
+A succulent top dressing completely covers the soil to a depth of about a 1/3 inch and is left in place.
 This provides many benefits for plants in containers or growing in the ground.

 Benefits of Top Dressing for Succulents